rocky/p5-B-DeparseTree/scripts/README.md

 after the module file. it is `required`.

 To start you off, you can copy `bug-sample.pm` to `bug.pm` and modify from there.

+## deparse.sh

+A simple shell script that has Perl read in a Perl source program and then deparse it Basically it has the knowledge of the funky Perl invocation you need to give it to run the module `B::DeparseTree` as a compile backend script.